 9. Above-store reporting on compliance and violations – Insights at the above-store level reveal which locations are not complying with statutes and how often violations or penalties occur.
 This is essential to all multi-unit restaurants and franchisors who operate stores across different jurisdictions.

 Labor laws will continue to expand and change in the coming years, and operators should stay prepared.
-With the right tools and features in your labor management platform, multi-unit restaurants can monitor and maintain compliance with ease.
 Complying with these continuously-evolving scheduling laws is no simple task, but operators who take a proactive approach to compliance will be well-positioned for growth in the future.
+With a restaurant operations management solution with integrated restaurant scheduling software, you can monitor and maintain Fair Workweek compliance with ease.